 Children take part in carefully planned activities which enables them to excel in all areas of their personal, academic and spiritual development.
 The children acquire new skills as they are ready for them, so that activities can maintain a degree of challenge and excitement, whilst remaining safe.
 Forest Schools greatly supports the ethos at Great Milton Cof E Primary school; children will experience the outside environment in all weathers.

 The Forest School sessions take place on the school grounds.
 When we want to extend the children's skills and experience, we can walk to the Jack Peers Outdoor Centre and enjoy additional activities in a real woodland environment.

 Nikki Howlett – Forest School Leader

-Staff from the class taking part in the Forest School session, are included in the staff/ child ratio.
+Staff from the class taking part in the Forest School sessions are included in the staff/ child ratio.

 What will my child be doing?

-Forest School activities may vary depending on the season and age of the children.
+Forest School activities may vary depending on the season and the age of the children.
+They may include:

-Forest School sessions are planned around the individual’s and group needs and built on each week.
+Forest School sessions are planned around the individual’s and group needs and built upon each week.
 The first few sessions will concentrate on establishing boundaries and routines.
-The children have a big in put to this.
+The children have a big input to this.
 Once the children have developed in confidence, the session focus will be on developing skills.
 The sessions will give the children time to share and reflect on their experiences.

-What benefits will my child get participating in Forest School?
+What are the benefits of my child participating in Forest School?